AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/amazon-ads.md

 ![Adobe to Amazon Ads mapping](../../assets/catalog/advertising/amazon_ads_image_2.png)

-* When mapping email, select the Lower case, SHA256 source field (Email_LC_SHA256)
+* To map hashed email addresses, select the `Email_LC_SHA256` identity namespace as a source field.
-* When mapping phone, select the SHA256 source field (Phone_SHA256)
+* To map hashed phone numbers, select the `Phone_SHA256` identity namespace as a source field.
-* You may also select fields containing email address or phone numbers to map to the corresponding target field in the Amazon Ads connection; in this case, you must select `Apply Transformation`
+* To map unhashed email addresses or phone numbers, select the corresponding identity namespaces as source fields, and check the `Apply Transformation` option to have Platform hash the identities on activation.

 It is strongly recommended that you map as many fields as you have available.
 If only one source attribute is available, you may map a single field.
 The Amazon Ads destination will utilize all mapped fields for mapping purposes, yielding higher match rates if more fields are provided.
 For more information about the accepted identifiers, visit the [Amazon Ads hashed audience help page](https://advertising.amazon.com/dsp/help/ss/en/audiences#GA6BC9BW52YFXBNE).

 ## Exported data / Validate data export {#exported-data}

 Once your audience has been uploaded, you may validate your audience has been created and uploaded correctly using the following steps:

 **For Amazon DSP:**